cromlyngames/Arkanopolis---risus-death-funnel/README.md

 This will be a brutal game.
 It is advised to roll 2-3 characters.
 "The quicker it is to create a character... the more ok it is to be lethal because the player can roll up another character and be back in the game quickly."

 # Character creation
 Start with 5 xp.
 The below rules can be used to make a character, and also carry out upgrades during sessions.
+There are more examples below.

 spend 1xp to add 1 dice to any cliche() for your current career No starting cliche should be over 3.
 Example: Blather(3) is ok.
 You can only reach Blather (4) after earning xp in the game.